Instagram launches Story Search for hashtags and locations

 That differs from Snapchat’s Search privacy model.
 There you have to explicitly submit a Story post to Snapchat’s collaborative “Our Story” to have it appear in search.
 But once you do submit it, Snapchat will look at the text captions, emojis, stickers, lenses, geolocation, and meta data plus use machine vision to detect objects or scenes in the Snap to algorithmically index it for search.

 So Instagram doesn’t require explicit submission, but then employs fewer explicit signals to index content for search, while Snapchat requires explicit submission and the indexes with a wide range of signals.
+Both use algorithmic curation to scalably sort through the reams of eligible posts and surface the most relevant ones in search.

-Both Instagram and Snapchat are fighting to get you to watch more than just your friends’ content.
+Instagram and Snapchat are fighting to get you to watch more than just your friends’ content.
 Some people’s social graphs just might not produce enough high-quality stuff to view.
 But by unlocking the contributions of all their users, Instagram and Snapchat could keep their users tuned in after they watch what’s up with their best friends.

 And that’s where Instagram’s scale comes in.
 With Instagram now at 700 million monthly users, 400 million daily users, and 200 million daily Stories users, it has more people to pull content from than Snapchat with its 166 million daily users.
 That could give Instagram better coverage of landmarks, events, and big trends as it tries to show you the real-time moments of the world.